Showing posts with label stars. Show all posts

 A scepter shall rise out of Israel…”

-The ringed planet Saturn was seen as the shield or defender of Palestine, while the constellation of Pisces, which was also associated with Syria and Palestine, represented epochal events and crises.
-So Jupiter encountering Saturn in the sign of the Fishes would have meant that a divine and cosmic ruler was to appear in Palestine at a culmination of history.
+The ringed planet Saturn was seen as the shield or defender of Palestine, while the constellation of Pisces, which was also associated with Syria and Palestine, represented major events and crises.
+Jupiter encountering Saturn in the sign of the Fishes would have meant that a divine and cosmic ruler was to appear in Palestine at a major point of history.

-Jupiter and Saturn traveled very close to each other in the night sky, and in May, September, and December of that year, they appeared almost joined.
+Jupiter and Saturn traveled very close to each other in the night sky, and in May, September, and December of 7 BC, they appeared almost joined.
 Mars joined the configuration in February of 6 B.C.
-In 6 BC, there were eclipses of Jupiter by the Moon in Aries.
+In 6 BC, Jupiter was occasionally blocked out ("eclipsed") by the Moon in the constellation Aries.
 Jupiter’s status as a kingly star was amplified when Jupiter was in close conjunctions with the Moon.
-The second occluding on April 17 coincided precisely when Jupiter was 'in the east', a condition mentioned twice in the biblical account about the Star of Bethlehem.
+The second blocking out on April 17 coincided precisely when Jupiter was 'in the east.'
+This situation could be the condition mentioned twice in the biblical account about the Star of Bethlehem.

 Jesus was born sometime between 6 and 4 B.C., with B.C. numbers running opposite our AD numbers.
 This confusion arose because the man who developed this timeline miscalculated on the date of the founding of Rome.
-We know that Jesus had to have been born this soon because King Herod the Great died in March or April of 4 B.C.
-He could have been born as much as two years before, though, because rotten Herod, according to the Bible, ordered all the baby boys in Bethlehem under the age of two to be killed.
-Herod had found out about the matter of another King being born and wanted Him killed.
+We know that Jesus had to have been born this early (i.e. before AD 1) because King Herod the Great died in March or April of 4 B.C.
+Jesus could have been born as much as two years before, though, because rotten Herod, according to the Bible, ordered all the baby boys in Bethlehem under the age of two to be killed.
+Herod had found out about the matter of another King being born from the Magi and wanted Him killed.

-In 1871, the English astronomer John Williams published a list of comets taken from Chinese records.
+In 1871, English astronomer John Williams [not to be confused with the modern music composer and conductor! 😉] published a list of comets taken from Chinese records.
 Comet No. 52 on the Williams list appeared for some seventy days in March-April of 5 B.C. near the constellation Capricorn and would have been visible in both the Far and Near East.
 As each night wore on, the comet would seem to have moved westward across the southern sky.
 [Did you track the movements of the comet from spring 2020?
 Did any of you see the much brighter Hale-Bopp Comet in the late 1990s?]

 The time is also very appropriate.
-This could indeed have been the Wise Men‘s marker.
-Comet No. 53 on the Williams list is a tailless comet, which could have been a nova, an exploding star.
+This could indeed have been the Magi's marker.
+Comet No. 53 on the Williams list was a "tailless comet", which could have been a nova, an exploding star.
 No. 53 appeared in March-April of 4 B.C. — a year after the comet with the tail.
 It was visible all over the Far and Middle East.

 On the other hand, maybe the planetary conjunctions came closer to Jesus' actual birth in 6 B.C., and the Wise Men simply got there later.
 The story in Matthew speaks of the Holy Family being in a house and refers to Jesus as a Child, not a Baby.
-Maybe the family had planned to stay on in Bethlehem, to get away from Nazarene gossip about the parents getting married and Mary being pregnant before a full year of betrothal.
+Maybe the family had planned to stay on in Bethlehem, to get away from Nazareth gossip about the couple getting married earlier than planned and Mary being pregnant before a full year of betrothal had passed.
+In that culture, betrothal was to last a full year, and the couple was expected to defer sexual activity until after the wedding.

 December 21st was also the Winter Solstice in the Northern Hemisphere.
 This was the first day of winter and the longest night of the year.
 The Northern Hemisphere is tilted away from the Sun at this time.
 This has nothing to do with how close or far we are from the Sun.
 In fact, we’re slightly closer to the Sun in January than at any other time of the year!